Saturday & Sunday, May 23-24, 2026

 - Knockout Sprints (three [3] rounds)

-- Quarterfinals (where the numbers are placings in terms of total time from the Saturday sprints).
-Depending on the number of entries, this round might include only the top 18 vs. top 24.
-If there are 24, the following is the procedure:
+- Quarterfinals (where the numbers are placings in terms of total time from the Saturday sprints):

-- Top 4 from each heat move on to the SemiFinals (12 total)
+- Top 4 Trialers from each heat move on to the SemiFinals (12 total).
+Heat allocation, based on the seeded start list:

 - QHeat 1: 1,6,7,12,13,18,19,24